-Francesca Facio Crespo, master leading coach at Evercoach by Mindvalley, advises to ask yourself this question: where do your ideal clients hang out?
+Francesca Facio Crespo, master leading coach at Mindvalley Coach, advises you to ask yourself this question: Where do your ideal clients hang out?
 Perhaps it’s at conferences.
-Or may at retreats.
+Or maybe at retreats.
 Or even at local summits.

 “How do I market my coaching business?” you might be wondering.
 Word-of-mouth is one of the most powerful marketing strategies out there.
 And here are some stats to prove it: